jsoma/tabletop/README.md

     Pork Shoulder   Meat       Questionable
     Bubblegum       Candy      Super High

 In Google Docs, then go up to the `File` menu and pick `Publish to the web`.
 Fiddle with whatever you want, then click `Start publishing`.
-A URL will appear, something like `https://docs.google.com/spreadsheet/pub?hl=en_US&hl=en_US&key=0AmYzu_s7QHsmdDNZUzRlYldnWTZCLXdrMXlYQzVxSFE&output=html`
+A URL will appear, something like `https://docs.google.com/spreadsheets/d/1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc/pubhtml` (although it might look different if you're using an especially old or new Sheet).

 Copy that!
-In theory you're interested in the part between `key=` and `&` but you can use the whole thing if you want.
+In theory you're interested in the `1sbyMINQHPsJctjAtMW0lCfLrcpMqoGMOJj6AN-sNQrc` part but you can use the whole thing if you want.

 ### 2) Setting up Tabletop